What is the mailing address for students?

 In addition to trails in the College Woods for biking or running, Bartlett Student Center has a Fitness Room with a variety of equipment, the College pool is available to students, and certain athletic facilities are available to non-athletes.
-Also, free fitness classes are offered to students and staff throughout the year including water aerobics, Zumba, Boot camp aerobics, and yoga.
+Also, free fitness classes are offered to students and staff throughout the year including water aerobics and yoga.
 Last but not least, Mountain Challenge at MC offers a full schedule of outdoor activities for all fitness levels including climbing, canoeing, caving, rafting and so on.
 Check the College website for details.

 How can I reach my student in case of emergency?

 It is important for MC parents to have the Maryville College Security phone number on hand.
 It is 865-981-8112, and Security is available 24/7.
 If you are unable to reach your student, or if you need emergency assistance, don’t hesitate to call College Security.

 What are Flex Dollars?

 Flex Dollars can be purchased through the College’s Business Office and put on the student’s ID card.
 This declining balance provides deeply discounted prices at the Highland Grounds Coffee Shop, the Scots C-Store, Isaac’s Café, and Pearsons Dining Hall.